MakiMaki001/Spring2020-Project3-group5/README.md

 		+ LDA: Reached testing accuracy of 53.8% within a time of 2.22 minutes.
 		+ Random Forest: Reached testing accuracy of 43.0% within a time of 11.24 seconds.

-**Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement.

-*Ziqin Zhao:* Created baseline model, NN model, and put together the final Main notebook.
+**Contribution statement**:

+*Ziqin Zhao:* Worked for feature extraction in python, Created Baseline model, Xgboost, Logistics Regression model, Neural Networks model, and improved all of them by cross-validation and final evaluation.
+She created the Main.ipynb to organize and put all together.
+Also did model final fitting for the whole train-set and set test prediction structure in model prediction file.

+Marko Konte:* Created the LDA, tested different iterations of NN, and tested all models considered using optimized feature sets.
+Also created the presentation and the READ.me file

+*Shengham Chen:* Created Random Forest model and improved with Ziqin.

+*Tianning Yu:* Created SVM model, and improved and tested this model .

 *Jiawei Liu:*

-*Shengham Chen:*

-*Tianning Yu:*

-*Marko Konte:* Created the LDA, tested different iterations of NN, and tested all models considered using optimized feature sets.
-Also created the presentation and the READ.me file

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.